Points to Improve Studying for COMPASS

 As can be seen, most of these tips are simply meant to eliminate fear and self doubt that drag you down in your scores.
 The more you prepare, the more confident you are, thus scoring the best that you can.
 Disciplined and thorough preparation can take you a long way in saving your tuition fees and accelerating your pace in completing your graduation.

-To make efficient COMPASS study, you must practice as much as possible, try to be as comfortable as you can while taking the actual test and be confident in your abilities.
-Considering that most colleges list their cut-off scores in the COMPASS, it is best if you set a target after your practice test, and build up your weak areas as you progress in your preparation.
+To make efficient use of your study, you must practice as much as possible, try to be as comfortable as you can while taking the actual test and be confident in your abilities.
+Considering that most colleges list their cut-off scores in the test, it is best if you set a target after your practice test, and build up your weak areas as you progress in your preparation.

 Terms and Conditions